 Flag the Review as Inappropriate/Fraudulent

 To do this, flag the review as “inappropriate” using the Google Maps interface.
-The review won’t get deleted right away, but a Google team member should get back to you with a reply asking for additional details.
+The review won’t get deleted immediately, but a Google team member should reply with a reply asking for additional details.
 The search giant will then take some time to go through your removal request.
 If needed, you can visit the “Support” section for a follow-up if you haven’t had a response in a couple of weeks.

 Promote Positive Reviews on Your Business Site